 Since inception, we have financed our operations primarily from partnership contributions and investor financing.
-As of June 30, 2023, the Company had unrestricted cash and cash equivalents totaling \$6.4 million.
-As of June 30, 2023, we had a loan payable of \$494.5 million consisting of our Claims Financing Obligations and notes payable.
-We had \$1.1 million in interest payable related to our Claims Financing Obligations.
+As of March 31, 2023, we had \$21.6 million in cash and cash equivalents.
+As of March 31, 2023, we had a loan payable of \$466.7 million consisting of our Claims Financing Obligations and notes payable.
+We had \$0.5 million in interest payable related to our Claims Financing Obligations.
 A \$4.95 million promissory note issued to related parties in January 2023 does not carry interest and is payable 24 months from the date of the last advance from the Purchase Money Loan is made.

 As an early-stage growth company, the Company has incurred substantial net losses since inception.
-The Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of \$42.3 million as of June 30, 2023.
-For the six months ended June 30, 2023, the Company used approximately \$24.6 million of cash in operations.
+The Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of \$34.1 million as of March 31, 2023.
+For the quarter ended March 31, 2023, the Company used approximately \$22.1 million of cash in operations.
 The Company's liquidity will depend on the ability to generate substantial Claims recovery income and Claims recovery services income in the near future, the timing of which is uncertain, as well as its ability to secure funding from capital sources.
 The Company's principal liquidity needs have been capital expenditures, working capital, debt service and Claims financing obligations.

 The Company anticipates sources of liquidity to include the Working Capital Credit Facility as disclosed in Note 10, Claims Financing Obligations and Notes Payable.
-The Company anticipates having funding through the Working Capital Credit Facility and has taken several actions to address liquidity concerns, including:
+The Company anticipates having funding through this source and has taken several actions to address liquidity concerns, including:

-- 1. On March 29, 2023, the Company entered into the Working Capital Credit Facility consisting of commitments to fund up to \$48 million in proceeds.
-See summary in "Hazel Transactions" in Note 10, Claims Financing Obligations and Notes Payable. - 2.
-On April 12, 2023, the Company entered into the Virage MTA Amendment, which extended the due date for the payment obligations to Virage to September 30, 2024.
-See summary in Note 10, Claims Financing Obligations and Notes Payable. - 3.
+- 1. On April 12, 2023, the Company entered into the Virage MTA Amendment, which extended the due date for the payment obligations to Virage to September 30, 2024.
+See summary in Note 16, Subsequent Events. - 2.
 On April 12, 2023, the Company entered into an amended and restated promissory note with Nomura, which extended the due date to September 30, 2024.
+See summary in Note 16, Subsequent Events. - 3.
+On March 29, 2023, the Company entered into the Working Capital Credit Facility consisting of commitments to fund up to \$48 million in proceeds.
+See summary below.

-See summary in Note 10, Claims Financing Obligations and Notes Payable. - 4.
-Given the uncertainty with regard to the timing and amount of claims recovery income, management implemented a reduction of operating costs in 2023 through the reduction or elimination of certain controllable expenses particularly within the budgeted costs to expand and develop new solutions through LifeWallet platform, advertising expenses and non-contingent legal fees.
-The Company anticipates that the reductions would contribute approximately \$19.7 million in savings to operating expenses over the next twelve months.
+4. Given the uncertainty with regard to the timing and amount of claims recovery income, management implemented a reduction of operating costs in 2023 through the reduction or elimination of certain controllable expenses particularly within the budgeted costs to expand and develop new solutions through LifeWallet platform, advertising expenses and non-contingent legal fees.
+The Company anticipates that the reductions would contribute approximately \$21.5M in savings to operating expenses over the next twelve months.